 IntraSpectrum’s Training Program affords the opportunity to become more well-versed in LGBTQIA-affirming care as well as the landscape of the Chicagoland LGBTQIA community.
 Fellows provide individual psychotherapy, couples/relationship psychotherapy, and co-facilitate groups, all while being supported in developing the unique skill set required for therapy with LGBTQIA-identified individuals.
 This fellowship is geared to foster your identity as an emerging professional, including continued development and application of your theoretical orientation in a way that is consistent and authentic to you as a clinician.
 IntraSpectrum Counseling provides 2 hours per week of individual supervision, with one hour of clinical supervision and one hour of supervision per week dedicated to professional development, including support as Fellows study for their licensure exam.
 Postdoctoral Fellows also attend group supervision and a Learning in Community Series presentation each week.

 Fellows are expected to engage in outreach/program development, including the development of a Fellow Project.
 The Fellow Project is an opportunity to promote fellows’ investment and commitment to the field of psychology and the LGBTQIA community, and it is an individualized project that can foster your own passions and professional identity.
 Further, Fellows receive a competitive salary, health insurance, specialized training stipend, and funds for study materials and approved expenses associated with obtaining licensure in Illinois (if not covered by graduate program).
-Applications are due January 15th each year.
-To apply, please submit (1) a cover letter detailing your specific interest in our LGBTQIA-Focused Postmasters or Postdoctoral Fellowship, (2) an updated CV, and (3) contact information for two references who can speak to your professionalism and potential fit with this position to the Training Director, Fern Pinkston, PsyD at firstname.lastname@example.org.
+Applications will be accepted on a rolling basis until the position is filled.
+To apply, please submit (1) a cover letter detailing your specific interest in our LGBTQIA-Focused Postmasters or Postdoctoral Fellowship, (2) an updated CV, and (3) contact information for two references who can speak to your professionalism and potential fit with this position to the Training Director, Fern Pinkston, PsyD at email@example.com.
 Please include your first and last name in the file name of all application materials.
 Tell us how you found us in your cover letter!

 Our Supervision Team